utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

 # MeanReversionNeuralNetowrkPredictingStockIndex

 "Mean Reversion", or Moving Average Analysis is the most popular way of predicting stock prices.
-Things retruns to its medium.
+Things retruns to its average.

 Using the simple structure of the neural network, the divergence rates sequence from moving average curve gives a prediction of up/down direction about stock price.